top of page

 Areas like Anand Vihar fall under this type, which is chaotic but deeply embedded in daily movement.
 They evolve without clear planning, blending transit, markets, and improvised structures.
 These demand bolder, system-level interventions to reorganise flow and reclaim usable space.

-Toolkit with Variable Elements
+Toolkit for Variable Elements

 Element-5.png